Blackhole perturbations in the Modified Generalized Chaplygin Gas model: Conclusion

 \section{Conclusion}

 The Modified Generalized Chaplygin Gas (MGCG) model has been studied in the context of blackhole spacetimes.
 It is found that this model leads to an asymptotically non-flat blackhole geometry with two distinct horizons: an event horizon and a cosmological horizon.
 Closed-form expressions for both horizons have been obtained.
-Compared to the Schwarzschild--de Sitter blackhole, the MGCG model introduces one additional parameter, yet the horizon structure remains qualitatively unchanged.
+Compared to the Schwarzschild-de Sitter blackhole, the MGCG model introduces one additional parameter, yet the horizon structure remains qualitatively unchanged.
 Importantly, the presence of the $\alpha$ parameter relaxes the lower bound on $\Omega_{m}$ imposed by $\Lambda$CDM models.

 Scalar and electromagnetic perturbations of the MGCG blackhole have been analyzed using the WKB method, within the parameter regime where the method remains valid.
-Regions leading to quasi-resonant or long-lived states---where the WKB method breaks down---have been carefully excluded from the analysis.
+Regions leading to quasi-resonant or long-lived states-where the WKB method breaks down-have been carefully excluded from the analysis.
 The effective potentials for scalar and electromagnetic perturbations show only marginal differences, typically in the range of $\mathcal{O}(10^{-2})$ to $\mathcal{O}(10^{-6})$.

 The computed quasi-normal modes (QNMs) confirm the stability of the MGCG blackhole under both scalar and electromagnetic perturbations.
 The decay rates of perturbations have been studied as functions of both $\Omega_{m}$ and $\alpha$.
 The results reveal that higher multipole numbers ($\ell$) increase the oscillation frequency.
 However, they also result in a longer stabilization time for the perturbing field.
-The first overtone modes exhibit faster decay rates.
+The first overtone modes exhibit faster decay rates Fig.~(\ref{QNMn=1tables}).

 In addition, the QNM spectra show significant deviations from the Schwarzschild case in both real and imaginary parts, with the imaginary component slightly more affected.
 These deviations depend on both $\alpha$ and $\Omega_{m}$ but remain nearly identical for scalar and electromagnetic perturbations, indicating that the departure from the Schwarzschild spectrum is largely independent of the perturbing field.
 Complex-plane trajectories further demonstrate that increasing $\Omega_{m}$ enhances both oscillation and damping, while increasing $\ell$ mainly raises the oscillation frequency.